Pisa Tuscany, Italy Travel Guide

 Your interactions create the perception of visitors and contribute to a welcoming atmosphere.

-Always use "Buongiorno" (good morning/day) or "Buonasera" (good evening) when entering a shop, restaurant, or addressing someone for the first time.
+Always use "Buongiorno" (good morning/day) or "Buonasera" (good evening) when entering a shop, restaurant, or addressing someone for the beginning time.

-Italians tend to dress neatly and take pride in their appearance.
+Italians tend to wear clothes neatly and take pride in their appearance.
 Avoid overly casual wear like swimwear or overly worn clothes in city centers.

 Wait to be seated in restaurants.
 Keep your hands visible, resting on the table (not in your lap) while eating.